Sofirn Q8 Quad rechargeable LED flashlight, 5,000 lumens, 628 metres. A milestone in torch science! Customer reviews

-The result is a torch the size of a can of Red Bull that blasts a gobsmacking 5,000 lumens over 628 ANSI metres, or 200 real-world metres!
+The result is a torch the size of a can of Red Bull that blasts a gobsmacking 5,000 lumens over 628 ANSI metres (using the formula applied by other brands) or 200 real-world metres (with ten times the illumination of ANSI)!
 That's two rugby fields end-to-end, people!

 I've called it the "Quad" because it's fitted with four of Cree's benchmark XPL HI LEDs and powered by four industry-standard 18650 lithium-ion batteries, and also because it's perfectly at home in the gnarliest of outdoor conditions.

 With a fully charged set of Li-Ions, the Quad delivers peak output for three minutes before stepping down to avoid overheating, an impressive 2,500 lumens for three hours, and moonlight mode for a couple of months – or anywhere in-between, thanks to infinitely variable brightness (ramping).

 The Q8's single-button interface is a masterclass in design.
 Apart from the obvious benefit of single-handed operation, it provides instant access to moonlight, low, last-used level, turbo, and ramping from 10 to 5,000 lumens.
 The button is backlit to make it easy to find in the dark (although you can turn the backlight off) and it can even show the voltage of your batteries!

 Another clever detail is that the batteries are installed in parallel, which means the Q8 can work with any number of Li-Ions between one and four, although they need to be good quality button-top cells.
 Obviously four batteries will run longer than one, but the torch weighs much less with fewer cells, which is great news for all those drone operators out there!